discord-samba/localization/README.md

 npm install @discord-samba/localization@latest
 ```

-Dev builds are published automatically after every commit to the `master` branch and are available
+Dev builds are published automatically after every commit to the `main` branch and are available
 via the `@dev` tag on NPM.

 ```